-The number and types of linens they are expected to bring to public and in-class clinics vary by campus and will be discussed during clinic introduction in module 3.
+The number and types of linens expected for public and in-class clinics will be discussed during clinic introduction in module 3.

 Lotions

 Students are responsible for bringing their massage gel to use for in-class work.
 Lotion bottles will be provided for use during public and in-class clinics.